 Long Term Care Insurance Rate History

-The California Department of Insurance (CDI) can provide upon request a report of companies who have had rate increases and those that had no rate increase on long-term care insurance policies in California and other states for the current year and nine (9) preceding years.
+The California Department of Insurance (CDI) can provide upon request a report of companies who have had rate increases and those that had no rate increase on long-term care (LTC) insurance policies in California and other states for the current year and nine (9) preceding years.
 To request for these LTC Rate History reports for specific companies, please email the Data Analytics and Reporting team.

 - Rate History for Companies That Are Actively Writing New Business in California and;